Finger tree: Transforming a tree into a finger tree

 The digits in the examples shown are the nodes with letters.
 Each list is divided by the prefix or suffix of each node on the spine.
-In a transformed 2-3 tree it seems that the digit lists at the top level can have a length of two or three with the lower levels only having length of one or two.
+In a transformed 2–3 tree it seems that the digit lists at the top level can have a length of two or three with the lower levels only having length of one or two.
 In order for some application of finger trees to run so efficiently, finger trees allow between one and four subtrees on each level.

-The digits of the finger tree can be transformed into a list like so: type Digit a = One a | Two a a | Three a a a | Four a a a aAnd so on the image, the top level has elements of type a, the next has elements of type Node a because the node in between the spine and leaves, and this would go on meaning in general that the nth level of the tree has elements of type $Node^n$ a, or 2-3 trees of depth n.
+The digits of the finger tree can be transformed into a list like so:

+type Digit a = One a | Two a a | Three a a a | Four a a a aAnd so on the image, the top level has elements of type a, the next has elements of type Node a because the node in between the spine and leaves, and this would go on meaning in general that the nth level of the tree has elements of type $Node^n$ a, or 2–3 trees of depth n.
 This means a sequence of n elements is represented by a tree of depth Θ(log n).
 Even better, an element d places from the nearest end is stored at a depth of Θ(log d) in the tree.

+This process can also be done with other trees, like the 2–3–4 tree at right.
+This helps to see that the Digits are actually the annotations which were inside the tree, and each digit is conceptually associated with a subtree that may be empty.